SuperEvilMegacorp/vainglory-assets/docs/_telemetry.md

 	}

 #### UseAbility
-This event is recorded when a player uses an ability and it will hold information about the hero who used it together with the co-ordinates for the map.
+This event is recorded when a player uses an ability and it will hold information about the hero who used it together with the coordinates for the map.

 	{
 		"time": "2017-03-17T00:39:08+0000",